History of Olin College

 The Foundation believes that the College must care about its students - not only as scholars and engineers but also as people.
 Students must be encouraged and given the opportunity to grow both intellectually and socially.
 Student life policies must assure that no student is forgotten or ignored.
 A commitment to support the education of students with programs in the arts, humanities and social sciences is vital to the fulfillment and potential of their lives.
 The College also should nurture a student’s appreciation of the role of philanthropy in America.
 Students should be encouraged to contribute their time and wealth to support philanthropic endeavors of their choice.
 The College, itself, the product of philanthropy, should find ways to contribute to its community, and beyond, with services natural for it as an educational institution.
 Policies must be maintained that support these outcomes.

 The College will always endeavor to operate by offering full tuition scholarships to all regular full time students enrolled in its undergraduate degree programs.
 The solicitation of additional endowment gifts and annual giving to support tuition and scholarship aid shall be an important goal.
-In order to provide full tuition scholarships to all students, the College shall adjust its undergraduate enrollment to a number that can be supported by the projected operating budget revenue.
-Beginning in the 2021 academic year, upon the written consent of ninety percent of the total number of the members of the College’s Board of Trustees, the College may elect to reduce full tuition scholarships to an amount that will leave the portion of tuition payable by regular full time students enrolled in its undergraduate degree programs equal to an amount that is not in excess of the average cost of tuition for resident engineering students at the following institutions: the University of California – Berkeley, the Georgia Institute of Technology, the University of Illinois – Urbana, the University of Massachusetts – Amherst, , the University of Michigan – Ann Arbor, and the University of Texas – Austin.
-The decision to reduce full tuition scholarships shall be based on substantial business needs and a determination that the endowment take and other revenue cannot support the number of students needed to sustain the College’s academic programs.
-During such period of time as the College shall only offer partial scholarships, the College may award financial aid to students based on need.
-After reducing full tuition scholarships, the College’s Board of Trustees may thereafter, by a simple majority vote, at a meeting of the Board called for such purpose, restore full tuition scholarships.
+In order to provide full tuition scholarships to all students, the College may adjust its undergraduate enrollment to a number that can be supported by the projected operating budget revenue.
+Upon the written consent of ninety percent of the total number of the members of the College's Board of Trustees, the College may elect to reduce full tuition scholarships to an appropriate amount.
+The decision to reduce full tuition scholarships shall be based on substantial business needs and a determination that the endowment take and other revenue cannot support the number of students needed to sustain the College's academic programs.
+During such period of time as the College shall only offer partial or no scholarships, the College may award financial aid to students based on need.
+The financial method and policy will be approved by the Board and will be limited by the Board to ensure financial sustainability of the College.
+After reducing full tuition scholarships, the College's Board of Trustees may thereafter, by a simple majority vote, at a meeting of the Board called for such purpose, restore full tuition scholarships.
 Tuition scholarships, whether they fully or only partially cover tuition, always shall be awarded to all students who are admitted to the College regardless of need.
 This Precept shall not prohibit the College from charging for or providing need-based aid for non-tuition charges such as room, board and student fees.
+Please note: An update to this precept was approved by the two remaining founding Board Members in February 2024.

 The conceptual planning for Franklin W. Olin College of Engineering made collaboration with Babson College an important element.
 Babson’s recognized excellence in management and entrepreneurship education were considered to be potential resources for the College’s own innovative programs.
 The College shall endeavor to always work closely with Babson College to develop programs and operating and administrative procedures for their mutual benefit.
 Similar collaboration with other neighboring colleges, particularly Brandeis University and Wellesley College shall be actively sought.